Ssshhh, garden is sleeping… what else can you do in January?

 Caring for Birds

 - January is a tough time of year for birds.
-A steady supply of seed, suet or nectar will help them survive until spring.
+A steady supply of water, seed, suet or nectar will help them survive until spring.
 Birds in the Garden Info

 Planning Ahead